jekiro/jekiro.github.io/_posts/2020-07-21-chezzz-redpwn-2020-OEP.md

 It sets up the board with an 8x8 array of integers, limiting the values for each piece to 0 to 6 and restricting the number of existing pieces depending on the settings.
 It also limits the game by the rules that exist, which for some reason that is just up to the developer, is that kings are unmovable.
 Then the script implements restrictions for the type of piece and what calculation needs to be done for that specific piece, and restricts it to equal 467.
-An example from the final script is shown:
+An example from the final script is shown, with all the pieces in place for the required patterns to generate 467:

 ```
 _ _ Q _ K _ _ _